Your expert guide to spending 1 day in Málaga

 ⭐️ Learn to make traditional Spanish food while drinking sangria with professional chef, Laura

-1 day in Malaga: Taking it slow
+1 day in Málaga: taking it slow

 If you want to take it slow, choose one activity for the morning and one for the afternoon, leaving time for a nice long Spanish style lunch.

-1 day in Malaga: Cramming it in
+1 day in Málaga: cramming it in

-➡️ Roman amphitheatre ➡️ Alcazaba / Gibrilfaro Castle ➡️ Pause for a delicious ice-cream ➡️ Walk along Muelle Uno to the beach ➡️ Lunch in a chiringuito ➡️ Museum / gallery of choice ➡️ little shopping in the old town
+➡️ Roman amphitheatre ➡️ Alcazaba / Gibrilfaro Castle ➡️ Pause for a delicious ice-cream ➡️ Walk along Muelle Uno to the beach ➡️ Lunch in a chiringuito ➡️ Museum / gallery of choice ➡️ little shopping in the old town / flamenco show

 or